Siete-F/multiversion/README.md

 ```

 To list all packages that were installed in the library, try running `lib.installed_packages()`.
 For the ones that are familiar with Git, I highly recommend placing the created multiversion library under git version control.
-Sometimes it can be hard to keep track of what packages were actually installed, or someone accidentally threw away a package which breaks your reproducability... potentially forever.
+Sometimes it can be hard to keep track of what packages were actually installed, or someone accidentally threw away a package which breaks your reproducibility... potentially forever.

 I hope I could assist you with getting started.
 Please contact me if you have any questions!